Qovery/qovery-client-go/docs/Organization.md

 `func (o *Organization) HasOwner() bool`

 HasOwner returns a boolean if a field has been set.

+### GetOrganizationPlan

+`func (o *Organization) GetOrganizationPlan() OrganizationAllOfOrganizationPlan`

+GetOrganizationPlan returns the OrganizationPlan field if non-nil, zero value otherwise.

+### GetOrganizationPlanOk

+`func (o *Organization) GetOrganizationPlanOk() (*OrganizationAllOfOrganizationPlan, bool)`

+GetOrganizationPlanOk returns a tuple with the OrganizationPlan field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOrganizationPlan

+`func (o *Organization) SetOrganizationPlan(v OrganizationAllOfOrganizationPlan)`

+SetOrganizationPlan sets OrganizationPlan field to given value.

+### HasOrganizationPlan

+`func (o *Organization) HasOrganizationPlan() bool`

+HasOrganizationPlan returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)